This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Cloth diapers are so expensive!

 Disposable diapers cost an average of €0.35 each.
-There are some around €0.20 and some around €0.50, but let's take the average.
+There are some for €0.20 and some for €0.50, but let's take the average.

-That means the diapers cost an average of €1,750.
+This means that the diapers cost an average of 1750€.

-In a child.
+With a child.

-So compared again:
+So let’s compare them again:

 Cloth diapers: